pravsemilo/rust-notes/doc.rust-lang.org/Rust_By_Example/Variable_Bindings.md

 }
 ```
 ## Scope and Shadowing
-* Variable bindings have a scope and are constained to live in a _block_.
+* Variable bindings have a scope and are constrained to live in a _block_.
 	* A block is a collection of statements enclosed by braces `{}`.
 * Variable shadowing is allowed.
 ```rust